Kaelan-Hackenburg/Big-3-Golf-Brands/README.md

-# Big-3-Golf-Brands
+# Covid-Vaccine
-This repository contains scripts, dataframes, and other files that pertain to a personal project based on analysis of Titleist, Taylormade, and Callaway customer tweets.
+This repository contains scripts, dataframes, and other files that pertain to a personal project based on sentiment analysis using tweets gathered with the topic of the COVID-19 vaccine or Pfizer